Hard Boiled Eggs

 Eggs to me were just super annoying to deal with because I could never get them right every time.
 SO!
 The only reason why I’m posting a simple recipe for hard-boiled eggs is that I figured out the formula!
 I’ve tried cooking these eggs 6 times, ya’ll!!
 And they came out perfectly every time.
 Easy to peel with that quintessential bright yellow yolk.

-I steam them in my electric pressure cooker!
-The pressure cooker works by bringing everything up to a steady temperature together, holding all ingredients (in our case, eggs, and water) at said temperature for 4 minutes and then slowly releasing that pressure for 5 minutes before removing the eggs and shocking them in a water bath.
+My secret?
+I steam them in my instant pot/electric pressure cooker!
+The Instant Pot works by bringing everything up to a steady temperature together, holding all ingredients (in our case, eggs, and water) at said temperature for 4 minutes and then slowly releasing that pressure for 5 minutes before removing the eggs and shocking them in a water bath.
 This method works perfectly for everyone who tries it because the pressure cooker removes all the variables I listed above that could potentially keep you from achieving success.
 And that’s why I’m sharing this with you today.

 What if I don’t have a pressure cooker?